€380.00 – €415.00 ex. VAT

 The NRG ZONE manifold has a full unobstructed system bypass.
 This guarantees that each zone and heating appliance circuit can work independently of each other as well as together.
 The pumps in the different circuits won’t pushpull on other circuits.
 Another benefit of the NRG ZONE is that it includes air separation.
 Inside the manifold, there are built-in air collection mechanisms.
 They gather all the air in the system at one point directly below a socket where an automatic air vent can be attached.
 The air separation point is located at the point in the system with the highest temperature, and lowest pressure and velocity, all complying with best practices.
 Air separation is important to prevent air locks and corrosion in the system as well as maintaining the water’s heat capacity and system effectiveness.

-The NRG ZONE 32/32/28 comes in three different sizes: the NRG ZONE 4, NRG ZONE 5 and NRG ZONE 6.
+The NRG ZONE 32/32/28 comes in two different sizes: the NRG ZONE 5 and NRG ZONE 6.
 Each manifold has three 1 1/4” sockets on each side, one for each chamber; this is where the heating appliance is typically connected.
 On the top there are three 1” sockets; where one is for the air separation and the other two can be used for zones, appliances, sensors and cold feed.
-The only difference between the three manifolds is the numbers of pipes underneath.
-The NRG ZONE 4 has 4 1” pipes underneath, 2 flows and 2 returns.
+The only difference between the two manifolds is the numbers of pipes underneath.
 The NRG ZONE 5 has 6 1” pipes, 3 flows and 3 returns.
 The NRG ZONE 6 has 8 1” pipes, 4 flows and 4 returns.
 All the manifolds are fully insulated to limit any heat losses.

 The standard NRG ZONE 28/28/28 provides all the same benefits as the 32/32/28, but with smaller side ports (1 (28mm) female iron fittings instead of 1 1/4″ (32mm)).
 These units will cover most domestic heating systems and are less costly than the NRG Zone 32/32/28.